-- Students in their GSAS multi-year fellowship years (usually years one through four or five in the humanities and social sciences) also may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
+- Students in their GSAS multi-year fellowship years (usually years one through four or five in the humanities and social sciences) may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
 Students in the natural sciences in their GSAS multi-year fellowship years (usually years one and two) also may suspend responsibilities for their teaching and teaching assistant training for the accommodation period.
 Natural science students who are on external fellowships receive the accommodation as allowed by the conditions of their funding agency (for example, NSF, NIH, HHMI, etc.).
 Students requesting an accommodation that would occur while on a dissertation writing fellowship should contact the Office of Student Affairs (email@example.com) prior to submitting their application.

-- During the accommodation full-time student status will be preserved, and the multi-year fellowship stipend (for those students with remaining fellowship), student health insurance, and housing eligibility are retained.
+- During the period of accommodation, full-time student status is preserved, and the multi-year fellowship stipend (for those students with remaining fellowship), student health insurance, and housing eligibility are retained.

-- Students using the Suspension of Responsibilities accommodation are given an extra semester for completion of the M.A., M.Phil., and Ph.D. or D.M.A. degrees.
-Eligibility for teaching and other awards is extended for one semester.
+- Students using the Accommodation for Parental Responsibilities are given extra time toward the completion of the M.A., M.Phil., and Ph.D. or D.M.A. degrees equivalent to the amount of time of the period of accommodationunder this policy.
 This extension does not apply to housing, which is not controlled by GSAS.
 Questions pertaining to housing should be directed to University Apartment Housing.

 - Students on an external fellowship or other non-Columbia funding (e.g., NSF, NIH, Fulbright, SSRC, etc.) should inform the external award agency and comply with any policy and conditions of the funding agency.
-If external funding is suspended or deferred during the accommodation period, then GSAS can assume funding responsibility.
+If external funding is suspended or deferred during the accommodation period, then GSAS may assume funding responsibility.
 Provide a copy of the funding agency's letter that indicates that funding is suspended or deferred to the GSAS Office of Student Affairs (firstname.lastname@example.org).

-Please note: Doctoral students who are not in Arts and Sciences programs and who are in years one through seven who give birth, adopt, or who become legal guardians or foster parents, as well as students whose spouse or partner gives birth, may request an extra semester for completion of the M.A., M.Phil., and Ph.D. degrees.
-Eligibility for teaching and other awards is extended for one semester.
+Note: Doctoral students who are not in Arts and Sciences programs and who are in years one through seven who give birth, adopt, or who become legal guardians or foster parents, as well as students whose spouse or partner gives birth, may request an extra semester for completion of the M.A., M.Phil., and Ph.D. degrees.
 This extension does not apply to housing, which is not controlled by GSAS.
-Doctoral students in non-Arts and Sciences programs, including Architecture, Preservation and Planning; Business; Communications; Engineering and Applied Science; Nursing; Physicians and Surgeons; Public Health; Social Work; and Teachers College, should contact their Director of Graduate Studies or school associate dean to determine accommodation and conditions for suspension of responsibilities that include class attendance, course assignments, exams, teaching and teaching assistant training, and other academic requirements as well as research and lab work.
+Doctoral students in non-Arts and Sciences programs, including Architecture, Preservation and Planning; Business; Communications; Engineering and Applied Science; Nursing; Physicians and Surgeons; Public Health; Social Work; and Teachers College, should contact their Director of Graduate Studies or school associate dean to determine conditions for Accommodation for Parental Responsibilities that may include class attendance, course assignments, exams, teaching and teaching assistant training, and other academic requirements, as well as research and lab work.